edcull/OnwardLauncher/README.md

   - The script then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)
   - The script then exits automatically

-- Option 3 - For manually restoring 1.8 filescreating a Desktop Shortcut
+- Option 3 - For manually restoring 1.8 files
   - The script will restore the 1.8 files into the **"Onward"** folder and 1.7 files into the **"Onward17"** folder

 - Option 4 - For creating a Desktop Shortcut